The canadian Charter of Rights and Freedoms states that

-There are several concerning developments in Canada where these fundamental freedoms have been infringed, or are at threat of being infringed, without rigorous justification.
+There are several concerning developments in Canada where these fundamental freedoms have been infringed, or are at threat of being infringed, without justification.

 Freedom of Conscience

 Freedom of conscience has been infringed in healthcare.
 Ontario, for example, pressures medical professionals to participate in providing euthanasia (medical assistance in dying) through effective referrals, even if the physicians have a conscientious objection to doing so.
 Other provinces have made reasonable accommodations for conscientious objectors.

 Freedom of Religion

 In 2021, Parliament passed Bill C-4, which criminally banned conversion therapy.
 This law prohibits Canadians from providing or pursuing body-affirming counselling.

 The federal government has also promised to remove the charitable tax status of ‘anti-abortion organizations’ such as Crisis Pregnancy Centres.
 Organizations ought to have the freedom to hold beliefs that differ from the government.

 In 2019, a Christian pastor was arrested for preaching on the streets of the “gay district” of Toronto about God’s love and forgiveness for those who turn to him.
 The pastor claimed that the charges were an infringement of his Charter rights, but the charges were eventually withdrawn and the matter never proceeded to a hearing.
-You can read more about this story here.

 Freedom of Expression

 Various pieces of legislation bring up issues with freedom of expression.
 Bill C-11 (2022) would give power to the CRTC to regulate what can be seen and heard online.
 In the last session of Parliament, Bill C-36 (2021) dealt with matters of hate speech, and what might constitute hate speech.

-Freedom of the Press
+Freedom of The Press

 For example, in 2019, the federal government set aside $600 million over five years for tax credits and incentives which would help news outlets.
 This raises serious questions about the objectivity and independence of media outlets that receive funding from the government.

 Freedom of Peaceful Assembly

 With the COVID-19 pandemic, governments across Canada implemented complete prohibitions on in-person, assembled worship.
 For example, in British Columbia, churches were ordered to be closed, while stores, bars and restaurants, and other public establishments were permitted to stay open with capacity limits.
 The courts recognized that this restriction was an infringement of the fundamental freedoms but deemed it justified under section 1.
 This case is currently under appeal.
-You can read more about this here.

 Freedom of Association

 A few years ago, law societies in British Columbia and Ontario refused to accept graduates from a proposed Christian law school at Trinity Western University because the school required students to sign a Community Covenant which, among other things, requires them to refrain from sexual intimacy outside of biblical marriage.
 The university argued that the decisions of the law societies violated their religious freedom.
 Two provincial courts of appeal came to opposite conclusions on whether the infringement was justified, and ultimately the Supreme Court of Canada ruled against Trinity Western University.
 This is a concerning development which allows the state to interfere in the internal affairs of religious communities and associations.
-You can read more about the case here.